Carroll County, Georgia History and Biographies

 $17.50

-Carroll County is located on the west side of the state.
+Carroll County, Georgia is located on the west side of the state.
 The land for Lee, Muscogee, Troup, Coweta, and Carroll counties was ceded by the Creek people in the 1825 Treaty of Indian Springs.
 This land was the last remaining portion of the Creek's Georgia territory, and was ceded by William McIntosh, chief of the Lower Creeks or White Sticks.
 This cession resulted in his murder at McIntosh Reserve near present day Whitesburg by fellow Creeks from northern Alabama called Red Sticks or Upper Creeks.

 The county's boundaries were created by the Georgia General Assembly on June 9, but it was not named until 14 December 1826.
 Carroll County was named for Charles Carroll of Maryland, at that time, the last surviving signer of the U.S. Declaration of Independence when the county was created in 1826.
 Carrollton, the county seat, was also named in his honor.
 The history of this book begins at the beginning of the county and goes to the time of the original publication in the mid-1880s.
 The biographical portion was information submitted by the families themselves.